 Jesse Coburn is Streetsblog’s investigative reporter.
-He joined Streetsblog in May 2021 after covering transportation and other topics for Newsday for five years.
-Before that he was an editor at the architecture and urbanism magazine ARCH+.
+His reporting has received a Sigma Award, a Casey Feldman Award, and awards from the Silurians Press Club and the Overseas Press Club Foundation.
+Previously he was a reporter at Newsday and an editor at ARCH+.
 He’s also written for the New York Times, the Baltimore Sun, Harper’s, Cabinet and other publications.
 Jesse is is on Twitter at @jesse_coburn.
 His email address is firstname.lastname@example.org.

 Top NJ Lawmaker Proposes Major Reforms to Fight Temporary License Plate Fraud

 The new legislation follows a seven-month Streetsblog investigation that found widespread fraud involving temp tags, with car dealers abusing weak state regulations and selling paper plates illegally to drivers using them to evade accountability on the road.

 Three NYC Asphalt Trucks Exploded Last Spring, Raising Safety, Environmental Concerns: Records

 The explosions raise questions about the city's decision to use a paving material that other cities have phased out because of safety and environmental risks, an official said.

 ‘A Very Dangerous Job’: Dozens of NYC School Crossing Guards Injured by Drivers Since 2012, Records Show